|Borough Hall - Room 105

 Tax Office Extension - 206/207

 Borough Hall is completely open for business.
-If coming into the building and you are not vaccinated, please wear a mask.
 There is a black mailbox at the front of the building that is strictly for dropping off items for our departments if you choose not to enter the building or for after hours.
 You may put your bill & check in an envelope marked for the “Tax Office” in that black box as we check the box daily.
 If you enclosed your entire tax bill, it will be stamped “Paid” and mailed back to you.